splanck/vc/docs/preprocessor.md

 ## File processing

 `preproc_run` builds a list of include search paths then calls `process_file` to read the initial source.
-Directories specified with `-I` are added first and paths from a set of environment variables are appended before the builtin system locations.
+Directories specified with `-I` are added first, followed by paths from a set of environment variables.
+Any directories given with `-isystem` are appended next and the builtin system locations are searched last.
 The variables considered by `collect_include_dirs` are:

 - `VCPATH` – directories searched for both `<file>` and `"file"` includes.
 - `VCINC` – additional directories for quoted include paths.